TASEmulators/BizHawk/README.md

 # or ssh: git clone git@github.com:TASVideos/BizHawk.git BizHawk_master
 ```

-Once it's downloaded and extracted, go into the repo's `Dist` folder and run `BuildAndPackage_Release.bat`.
+Once it's downloaded and extracted, go into the repo's `Dist` folder and run `QuickTestBuildAndPackage_Release.bat`.
 This is the same process used by AppVeyor.

 For anything more complicated than just building, you'll need an IDE like [VS Community 2019](https://visualstudio.microsoft.com/vs/community), currently the best free C# IDE (you may prefer Rider, VS Code, or something else).
 To build with VS, open `BizHawk.sln` and use the toolbar to choose `Release | Any CPU | BizHawk.Client.EmuHawk` and click the Start button.
 See [*Compiling* at TASVideos](http://tasvideos.org/Bizhawk/Compiling.html) for more detailed instructions (warning: somewhat outdated).